 where are the best places to see the Northern Lights

-If you understand the main cause of the Northern Lights, you will know that the solar particles that form them travel to the poles and therefore the places that are in high latitudes, such as Scandinavia, northern Canada, Alaska, etc. are the best places to see the Northern Lights.
+If you understand the main cause of the Northern Lights, you will know that the solar particles that form them travel to the poles, and therefore, the places that are in high latitudes, such as Scandinavia, northern Canada, Alaska, etc. are the best places to see the Northern Lights.

-However, if there is a strong solar storm, Auroras can be seen in latitudes farther from the poles, such as the Northern states of the US or England.
+However, if there is a strong solar storm, Auroras can be seen in latitudes farther from the poles, such as the northern states of the US or England.

-To increase your chances of seeing the Aurora, my advice is to plan your trip to a Northern Lights destination, like the ones you will see below, in the best time to see Northern Lights.
+To increase your chances of seeing the Aurora, my advice is to plan your trip to a Northern Lights destination, like the ones you will see below, during the best time to see Northern Lights.

-Once you decide your destination, you can also check lodging options in any of the best Northern Lights hotels in the world.
+Once you decide on your destination, you can also check lodging options in any of the best Northern Lights hotels in the world.

-best countries to see northern lights
+best countries to see the northern lights

 These are the best countries to see the Northern Lights: